wnda/pfetch/README.md

-# plusjax
+# pfetch
-ajax plus.
-pjax simplified.
+pjax was yesterday (and jquery dependent). pfetch is today.

 ## what is this?
 This library started as an expansion of [this snippet](https://github.com/alexnormand/moby-dick-demo/blob/master/chapters/js/main.js) by Alex Normand.